fraser-dunlop/molecular-ast/README.md

                    -> VariantF t (Pure # Molecule (VariantF t)) -> ST s (Pure # Molecule (VariantF t))
 ```
 This is the class signature for the rule that eliminates double negation.
 Its class constraints permit it to operate on any AST containing the atom *Not*.
+The (STRef s Bool) parameter is a flag allowing the rule to say whether it changed anything and is used for applying a rule until a fixed point is reached.